 Winners are awarded: $750 for first place, $500 for second, and $250 for third, and a complimentary one-year FDLI membership.
 Top papers will be considered for publication in the Food and Drug Law Journal.

-Students currently enrolled in a JD Program at any of the nation’s ABA-accredited law schools or a 2016-2017 academic year graduate are eligible to participate.
-A committee comprised of FDLI members who are practicing attorneys and law professors will judge the papers.
-Top papers will receive a monetary prize, FDLI membership, and will be considered for publication in the Food and Drug Law Journal.
+Students enrolled in a JD Program at any of the nation’s ABA-accredited law schools or a 2016-2017 academic year graduate are eligible to participate.
+A committee comprised of FDLI members who are practicing attorneys and law professors judge the papers.
+Top papers will receive a monetary prize, FDLI membership, and are considered for publication in the Food and Drug Law Journal.